It’s Time to Regain Control: Explore a long-lasting solution for treating the symptoms of bowel incontinence.

 - Patients with neurological disease origins, such as multiple sclerosis or diabetes

-Clinically Proven.
-Patient Approved.
+Clinically Proven And Patient Approved.

 Backed by clinical studies, Axonics Therapy is clinically proven to regain bladder and bowel control and deliver clinically meaningful improvement in quality of life.

 In a clinical study of patients with urinary urgency incontinence (after 6 months of therapy),

 - 93% of patients were satisfied with their therapy*